Kufstein: Economy

-Kufstein is also home to the University of Applied Sciences Kufstein which specializes in providing business education and is a center for international exchange.
+Kufstein is also home to the University of Applied Sciences Kufstein which specializes in providing business education and is a centre for international exchange.

 Transport

 Kufstein has two exits along the A12 motorway (autobahn) from Innsbruck to Rosenheim.

 Kufstein railway station, opened in 1876, forms part of the Lower Inn Valley railway section of the Brenner-axis from Munich to Verona.